Modisep17/repo01/README.md

 # repo01

-Welcome to the summer coding school
+#Welcome to the summer coding school
+#added new files of codes for plotting a bar chart and scatter graphs